robusta-dev/holmesgpt/README.md

 ### Getting an API Key

 HolmesGPT requires an API Key to function.
-Follow one of the instructions below.
+HolmesGPT uses [LiteLLM](https://github.com/BerriAI/litellm/) to support many models via a standard interface.
+To choose a LiteLLM compatible model, run HolmesGPT with a `--model` flag that LiteLLM supports.
+Common options are documented below.

 <details>
 <summary>OpenAI</summary>